jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/overview.rst

   specific to a given instrument, i.e. kinematic of the last 3 joints, jaw angle and torque limits...
-These are shared across all dVRK sites unless you are creating your :ref:`custom instrument<custom-instrument>`.
+These are shared across all dVRK sites unless you are creating your :ref:`custom instrument<config-custom-instruments>`.
 They used the JSON file format and the filename follows the naming convention ``<TOOL_NAME>_<MODEL_NUMBER>.json``
   (e.g. ``LARGE_NEEDLE_DRIVER_400006.json``).
 See :ref:`instrument
-  naming<instrument-naming>`.
+  naming<instruments>`.

 * **Instruments list**: These are shared files listing all the available instruments (aka tools).
 Most users will never need to